If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 This leads me to my next probe.

-This is not to blow my own horn but to inspire other people out there, especially those targeting officerships.
+This is not to blow my own horn but to inspire other people out there, especially those targeting officerships or people on board operating in the principles of flow.

 It could be frustrating especially if you think that all your hard work and efforts are wasted and someone undeserving got the promotion.

-Since I was still uneasy about why they chose me, I started asking the officers why I was chosen when it was known too well that I’m the guy always ashore for whatever reasons.
+Since I was still uneasy about why they chose me, I started asking the officers why I was chosen when it was known too well that I was the guy always ashore for whatever reasons.
 Every time.
 Every port.
 Always.

 Their reply was my dependability.